© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Oare gunpowder works is a scheduled monument protected by Historic England under reference 1016497.
 View the official record →

-Oare gunpowder works is a scheduled ancient monument located in Faversham, Kent, representing one of England's significant industrial heritage sites from the early modern period.
+Oare gunpowder works is a scheduled ancient monument located near Faversham in Kent, representing one of England's important early industrial sites.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016497.

 Oare gunpowder works is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016497.